haochenx/gitblogger/README.md

 	1. /view/:path.md
 	1. /browser/:path/index (if :path ends with "/", it will be ignored)

-* / - will be mapped to /browse/

 ### Get started

 To get Git Blogger running, clone the repository, and run `./gradlew run` to